fog/fog-azure-rm/lib/fog/azurerm/docs/network.md

 ## Destroy single Virtual Network Gateway Connection

-Get a virtual network gateway connection object from the get method and then destroy that virtual network gateway.
+Get a virtual network gateway connection object from the get method and then destroy that virtual network gateway connection.

 ```ruby
 	gateway_connection.destroy